dwp/govuk-casa/docs/contributors/design-decisions.md

 ## Journey Context events

 An events mechanism was chosen over anything involving middleware hooks because the context could be changed _anywhere_ within the application, and certain middleware hooks may never get reached before a user is redirected.
-So the only point at which events are triggered is when `JourneyContext.putContext()` is called - this **should** always be called (by the developer, or CASA internals) just before data is comitted to the session.
+So the only point at which events are triggered is when `JourneyContext.putContext()` is called - this **should** always be called (by the developer, or CASA internals) just before data is committed to the session.

 ## Middleware as arrays